xuchen9/xuchen9/README.md

 ### Hi everyone 👋

-🔭I’m Xuchen Wang and currently a college student majoring in business adminstration.
+🔭I’m Xuchen Wang and currently a college student majoring in Accounting with a concentration in MIS

 🌱 I’m currently learning Python, and some HTML and CSS, and I's still new to coding and programming, so hope I could learn more here